 What are your weaknesses?

-To be over-friendly to clients, passionate about the job, or perhaps over-punctual, are good answers, since many employers would not consider them your weaknesses.
-But you can pick any other weakness, in an ideal case it should not be something that’s essential for the job of a receptionist.
+On the other hand, to be over-friendly to guests, passionate about the job, or perhaps over-punctual, are good answers, since many employers would not consider them your weaknesses at all.

 Do you have any questions?